 | 9 minutes read

 C-suite or C-suite executives refer to executive-level managers in a company.
-C-level also called the C-suite executives which include the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), Chief Technology Officer (CTO), and Chief Marketing Officer (CMO) of a company.
+C-level is also called the C-suite executives, which include the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), Chief Technology Officer (CTO), and Chief Marketing Officer (CMO) of a company.
 But while most of us dream so big, we sometimes forget that big dreams come with more significant responsibilities.
-It is not a cakewalk to be a part of top-level management as it needs a lot of hard work and experience regarding the particular position.
+It is not a cakewalk to be a part of top-level management, as it needs a lot of hard work and experience in the particular position.
 But once you acquire these, it is not difficult to reach there.
-We will be discussing the crucial roles and responsibilities of 5C’s (CEO, CFO, COO, CTO, and CMO), and who they are.
+You can also work with an executive assistant hiring company to increase your odds of getting selected for C Suite level positions.
+We will be discussing the crucial roles and responsibilities of the 5C’s (CEO, CFO, COO, CTO, and CMO) and who they are.
 Let’s find out.
-Kindly read till the end to understand the c-suite roles and responsibilities in a better way.
+Kindly read till the end to understand the C-Suite Executives Roles and Responsibilities.

 - The term “C-suite” or C-level refers to the executive-level managers within a company.